James Pascall was one of the largest sugar confectionery manufacturers in Britain. It remains a leading sweets brand in Australia.

 By 1902 there were over 600 employees.
 Like many Quaker-run firms, Pascall enjoyed good relations with its staff.
 The standard working day was eight hours, and never more than ten hours, even during the busiest periods.

-In 1904 a new factory was opened at Mitcham in Surrey.
+A new factory was established at Mitcham in Surrey in 1904.

 James Pascall Ltd employed over 2,000 people in Britain by 1915.
 By 1920 the company had a capital of £650,000 (£26 million in 2015).